Tanzu-Solutions-Engineering/tanzu-workstation-setup/Linux.md

 Using my workstation and then used scp to copy them to the linux jumpbox
 - tkg cli
-  - Extract, add execute bit and copy tkg to /usr/local/bin renaming them to tkg.
+  - Extract, copy tkg to /usr/local/bin renaming them to tkg
-  - Ignore the Carvel utilities for now, we will pickup up the public versions later.
+  - Copy carvel tools to /usr/local/bin and rename
 - kubectl cli
   - Extract, add execute bit copy kubectl.exe to /usr/local/bin
 - tkg extensions